OPCFoundation/UA-IIoT-StarterKit/docs/setup/README.md

 * Allow Program ‘%ProgramFiles%\mosquitto\mosquitto.exe’
 * Allow Port 1883

-Test the broker by using mqtt-spy wchich is in the mqtt-spy [directory](https://github.com/OPCF-Members/UA-IoT-StarterKit/tree/master/mqtt-spy).
+Test the broker by using mqtt-spy which is in the mqtt-spy [directory](https://github.com/OPCF-Members/UA-IoT-StarterKit/tree/master/mqtt-spy).

 mqtt-spy can also be be downloaded from [here](https://github.com/eclipse/paho.mqtt-spy/releases).